-For summertime, when it’s hot and humid, I prefer to skip the melty cheese and piled-on cooked toppings.
-Instead, I prefer to go for more refreshing options using what’s in season.
+For summertime, when it's hot and humid, I prefer to skip the melty cheese and piled-on cooked toppings.
+Instead, I prefer a fresh, crisp summer slaw with corn, tomatoes, and peaches.

-I grill up some corn on the cob at the same time the burgers are grilling.
-Slice up some watermelon, serve the rest of the summer slaw as a side salad, and we’ve got an instant outdoor summer feast!
+Grill up some corn on the cob at the same time the burgers are grilling and slice up some watermelon for an instant outdoor summer feast!

 Riesling is a light wine wine with lively acidity that traditionally pairs well with many Asian flavors.
 This Dr. Loosen 2018 Blue Slate Riesling Kabinett is almost effervescent, with aromatic citrus and honeysuckle.
 It brings out the beautiful medley of garlic, ginger, soy sauce, and sesame oil in the burgers.